Using Home Assistant for centralised home control

 I run Home Assistant on a Raspberry Pi as my central controller.
-I prefer local control and a touchscreen that shows the doorbell camera, heat pump status and ventilation unit readouts.
-This guide walks through getting started, the hardware I pick, and how to build reliable automations.
-Expect concrete steps and config ideas you can copy.
+I want local control, not another cloud app I need to babysit, and I want a touchscreen that shows the doorbell camera, heat pump status and ventilation readouts.
+The setup below is the version I would use again.

-Smart home integration is about joining different devices so they talk to one controller.
-That controller becomes the single place for status, control and automation.
-I use the phrase smart home integration to cover sensors, cameras, HVAC gear such as a heat pump, a ventilation unit, lighting and doorbell camera feeds.
+Smart home integration means getting different devices to talk to one controller.
+That controller becomes the place for status, control and automation.
+Here I use it for sensors, cameras, HVAC gear such as a heat pump, a ventilation unit, lighting and the doorbell camera feed.

-A single controller removes guesswork.
-It gives one dashboard for the doorbell camera, the heat pump and the ventilation unit.
-It lets you create automations that span radios and vendors.
-It also makes local automation possible, which avoids cloud lag and privacy leaks.
+A single controller cuts down on guesswork.
+One dashboard can show the doorbell camera, the heat pump and the ventilation unit.
+It also lets automations cross radios and vendors, which is where these systems usually start misbehaving.
+Local automation avoids cloud lag and keeps more of the home off someone else’s server.

-I recommend Home Assistant on a Raspberry Pi 4, 4GB or 8GB.
-Use Home Assistant OS on a fast SD card or an SSD on a USB 3 adapter.
-Steps:
+I’d use Home Assistant on a Raspberry Pi 4 with 4GB or 8GB.
+Run Home Assistant OS on a fast SD card or, better, an SSD on a USB 3 adapter.
+The usual setup is:

-- Download the Home Assistant image and flash it to your storage media.
+- Download the Home Assistant image and flash it to the storage media.

-- Boot the Pi and complete the initial web setup on http://homeassistant.local:8123 or the Pi’s IP.
+- Boot the Pi and finish the initial web setup at http://homeassistant.local:8123 or via the Pi’s IP address.

-- Add integrations: MQTT broker, ONVIF or RTSP for cameras, Z‑Wave/Zigbee via USB stick if you have those radios.
+- Add the integrations you need: MQTT broker, ONVIF or RTSP for cameras, and Z-Wave or Zigbee via USB stick if you use those radios.

-- Install the Lovelace dashboard and create a simple camera card to show the doorbell camera on the touchscreen.
+- Install the Lovelace dashboard and add a camera card for the doorbell feed on the touchscreen.

-Verification: open the Lovelace view on the touchscreen and tap the camera card.
-The feed should display with low delay.
-If the feed freezes, swap to RTSP in the camera settings.
+Check it on the touchscreen before you call it done.
+Open the Lovelace view and tap the camera card.
+The feed should appear without much delay.
+If it freezes, switch the camera to RTSP in its settings.

 Pick hardware that supports local protocols.
-My checklist:
+My list is simple:

-- USB Zigbee stick (ConBee II or Sonoff Zigbee 3.0).
+- USB Zigbee stick, such as ConBee II or Sonoff Zigbee 3.0.

 - USB Z-Wave stick if you have Z-Wave devices.

-- Ethernet to the Pi for stability, not Wi‑Fi, if you can.
+- Ethernet to the Pi for stability, not Wi-Fi, if you can manage it.

-- Camera: a doorbell camera that offers RTSP or ONVIF will integrate cleanly.
+- A doorbell camera with RTSP or ONVIF support.

-For a heat pump and ventilation unit, check the unit manuals for Modbus, LAN API or dry contacts.
-Many HVAC and recuperation units expose Modbus RTU or Modbus TCP, or a simple open/close input for mode control.
-If the unit lacks a network port, a gateway or a relay interface may be required.
+For a heat pump and ventilation unit, check the manuals for Modbus, LAN API or dry contacts.
+Some HVAC and ventilation units expose Modbus RTU or Modbus TCP, or a simple open and close input for mode control.
+If there is no network port, you may need a gateway or relay interface.

 Casambi lighting uses Bluetooth mesh.
-It needs a Casambi gateway or a bridge that talks to Home Assistant.
-Sonoff and Tuya devices often work if you can flash local firmware such as Tasmota, or if the device supports local MQTT or a LAN API.
-If a device is cloud‑only and cannot be local, treat it as less reliable and prefer replacing it with a local‑friendly model.
+That means you need a Casambi gateway or a bridge that talks to Home Assistant.
+Sonoff and Tuya devices often work if you can flash local firmware such as Tasmota, or if the device already supports local MQTT or a LAN API.
+If a device is cloud-only and cannot be made local, I’d treat it as the weak link and replace it if possible.

-Practical check: before buying, confirm the device supports RTSP, ONVIF, MQTT, Modbus or a documented LAN API.
+Before buying, check for RTSP, ONVIF, MQTT, Modbus or a documented LAN API.

-My goal was one touchscreen that shows the doorbell camera and controls HVAC and lighting.
-Wiring low-voltage data cables to a central point helps.
-For radios that do not share a stack, use bridges: Zigbee‑to‑MQTT or Bluetooth‑to‑MQTT bridges make otherwise incompatible devices speak the same language.
+My aim was one touchscreen that shows the doorbell camera and controls HVAC and lighting.
+Running low-voltage data cables back to one place makes life easier.
+For radios that do not share a stack, use bridges: Zigbee-to-MQTT or Bluetooth-to-MQTT bridges let otherwise incompatible kit speak the same language.

 Example setup: